nitmws/odrl-wprofile-evaltest1/README.md

 To get such final results some components of a Rule need to be evaluated and their results combined by an ODRL processor - this feature is called **ODRL Evaluator** by this project.

 This project implements all required evaluation steps:
-* are constraints of a Rule Satisfied
+* are constraints of a Rule Satisfied (or not)
-* are refinements of the action of a Rule Satisfied
+* are refinements of the action of a Rule Satisfied (or not)
-* has the action of a Duty been exercised, including have its refinements been Satisfied
+* has the action of a Duty been exercised (or not), including have its refinements been Satisfied
-* have required consequences of a Duty been Fulfilled
+* have required consequences of a Duty been Fulfilled (or Not Fulfilled)
-* have required remedies of a Prohibition been Fulfilled
+* have required remedies of a Prohibition been Fulfilled (or Not Fulfilled)

 All these evaluations are defined in detail by the ODRL Information Model document.

-A goal of this project is to support all example policies of the ODRL Information Model document's Candidate Recommendation (CR) document.
-More on that after the release of the CR (~ late September 2017).
+A goal of this project is to support all example policies of the ODRL Information Model document's [Candidate Recommendation (CR)](https://www.w3.org/TR/odrl-model/) document.

-As the evaluation of some components require a context (= what action on what asset should be taken by whom ...) and as this project's testground has no context driven be a production environment the ODRL Evaluator supports presetting values relevant for the evaluation by a configuration file which may include:
+As the evaluation of some components require a context (= what action on what asset should be taken by whom ...) and as this project's testground has no context driven be a production environment this implementation supports presetting values relevant for the evaluation by a configuration file including:
 * the filename of the JSON-LD providing the ODRL Policy
 * a free-text description of the test case
-* the identifier of the to-be-tested Rule
+* the identifier of the to-be-tested Rule inside the Policy
 * presets of values like is a constraint or a refinement satisfied or an action exercised

 Base on such a defined context the identified Rule is evaluated - step by step - and finally a state for the Rule as a whole is generated.
 To make the process visible the evaluation of an ODRL Rule is documented step by step.